Broadway and Hollywood figures mourn the death of Neil Simon

 NEW YORK — Tributes are pouring in from actors, fellow playwrights and other celebrities for Neil Simon, the American theater’s most successful and prolific playwright in the second half of the 20th century.

-Simon, whose Broadway classics include such comedies as “The Odd Couple” and “The Sunshine Boys,” died Sunday at age 91.
-Here are some reactions to his death:
+Simon, whose Broadway classics include “The Odd Couple” and “The Sunshine Boys,” died Sunday at age 91.
+Here are some of the reactions to his death:

 “It was my great good fortune that my very first Broadway play was written by Neil Simon.
 He also wrote my first film.
 I owe him a career.
 The theater has lost a brilliantly funny, unthinkably wonderful writer and even after all this time I feel I have lost a mentor, a father figure, a deep influence in my life and work.”